 Starting from the long end of the rectangle, begin rolling up your dough, like you would a jelly roll.
 Make sure the cylinder is tight so the rolls hold their shape.

 Once you’re done rolling, pinch the seam to seal all the good stuff inside and place it seam side down on a cutting board.

 Using a sharp knife, trim off the ends and cut into 8 equally sized pieces.

-Place the rolls into the prepared pan, spacing them evenly apart (if there’s space for those trimmed ends, throw those in, too!
+Place the rolls into the prepared baking pan, spacing them evenly apart (if there’s space for those trimmed ends, throw those in, too!
 You can snack on those yourself!).
 They’ll look like they don’t fill the pan well enough, but don’t worry, they’re going to grow into beautiful cinnamon rolls.
 Cover the rolls again with plastic wrap and let them rise in a warm spot for 25 to 30 minutes, or until they double in size.